MicrosoftDocs/EMDocs/EMDocs/Solutions/ems-govt-service-description.md

 ## EMS offers for US Government and Office 365 Interoperability
 Office 365 is currently available in both the GCC and GCC High environments.
 To learn more about these offers, please reference the Office 365 Government Service Description.
 The EMS commercial offering is fully interoperable with Office 365 GCC, and we’re currently targeting FedRAMP-Moderate certification for this offer.

 The EMS GCC High offering is built on the Microsoft Azure Government Cloud, and is designed to interoperate with the Office 365 GCC High and Office 365 DoD offers.
 We are targeting FedRAMP-High certification for the EMS GCC High offer.
-(Microsoft Cloud App Security and Azure ATP are not currently in scope for this offer.)
+(Microsoft Cloud App Security and Azure Advanced Threat Protection are not currently in scope for this offer.)

 |EMS offer|Corresponding Office 365 Government Offer|Compliance Commitment|
 |-----------|-----------|-----------|